A hurricane, typhoon, and cyclone are all the same type of tropical storm, but their names vary by region:

 PredictWind models: PWG and PWE (high-resolution models optimized for local conditions and coastal forecasts).

-Additional Forecasting Tools in PredictWind
+Additional Forecast Tools in PredictWind

 GMDSS text forecasts: Free to download in the Offshore App.